vuyyurusairamreddy/marksheet_ocr/readme.md

 ## Acknowledgments

-- OpenAI for the GPT models
+- perplixty for the sonar-pro models
 - Tesseract OCR for text extraction
 - Streamlit for the web interface
 - pdf2image for PDF processing